Oklahoma county settles inmate death suit for $12.5 million

 According to court records, the Garfield County Board of Commissioners took the action over the June 8, 2016, death of 58-year-old inmate Anthony Huff.

 Huff was arrested for public intoxication.
-Jail staff placed him in the restraint chair, where he was later found unresponsive and pronounced dead.
+Jail staff placed him in the restraint chair , where he was later found unresponsive and pronounced dead.

 The lawsuit accused officials of negligence and of violating Huff’s constitutional rights.
 In a statement Monday, the board says it “deeply regrets” Huff’s death and the settlement is “reasonable under the circumstances.”